atharvkarajgi/Go-app/README.md

 # Go-app
-Created a basic Go-app just to run deploy it on Kubernetes.
+Created a basic Go-app just to run and deploy it on Kubernetes.